fouronesys/construlink/replit.md

 - ✓ Confirmed payment processing works correctly on all device sizes

 ## Current Status
-The application is fully functional with a product-focused main page, comprehensive pricing section, proper RNC validation, and category-based directory filtering.
-The entire interface is now fully responsive for mobile phones and tablets, with optimized payment dialogs and forms.
-Users can search for products/services directly from the homepage and access suppliers by category through URL parameters.
+The application is fully functional with a comprehensive admin panel featuring analytics, a product-focused main page, pricing section, proper RNC validation, and category-based directory filtering.
+The platform now includes a complete banner tracking system with visual analytics dashboard showing clicks, impressions, and CTR metrics.
+All interfaces are fully responsive for mobile phones and tablets.
 Payment processing with Verifone is working correctly across all device sizes.